input-output-hk/marlowe-cardano/doc/marlowe/tutorials/introducing-marlowe.rst

 Where we differ from non-blockchain approaches is in how we make sure that the contract is followed.
-This means not only that the instructions of the contract are not disobeyed – *“nothing bad happens”* – but also that the participants participate and don’t walk away early, leaving money locked up in the contract forever: “\ *good things actually happen*\ ”.
+This means not only that the instructions of the contract are not disobeyed – *“nothing bad happens”* – but also that the participants participate and don't walk away early, leaving money locked up in the contract forever: “\ *good things actually happen*\ ”.
 We do this using **timeouts**.